AvaloniaUI/NImpeller/README.md

 ### Running this thing

 1) Generate the Impeller bindings.
-This can by either using the InteropGen program directly with the `impeller.h` header, or use the Nuke task
+If you have never generated the bindings, they will be generated on first build of NImpeller via an MSBuild task.
+You should see this as `DownloadSdkAndGenerateBindings`.
+You can also use the InteropGen program directly with the `impeller.h` header, or use the Nuke task

 ```sh
 ./build.sh GenerateBindings